-During the second year of the Landlord Retention and Incentive Program, a total of \$844,500 in incentive payments was disbursed as a result of 1,689 successful lease-ups.
-This exceeded the initial budget of \$600,000 in the activity proposal.
-In addition, 1,607 units housed participants for the first time during this program year, of which 1,095 units were located in SDHC's Choice and Enterprise communities.
-178 of these units were leased to new participants, with the remaining 874 new units housing existing participants that had moved.
+In Fiscal Year 2022, a total of \$480,500 in incentive payments was disbursed as a result of 961 successful lease-ups.
+In addition, 1,059 units housed participants for the first time during this program year, of which 730 units were located in SDHC's Choice and Enterprise communities.

-LANDLORD RETENTION AND INCENTIVE PROGRAM METRIC BASELINE BENCHMARK Ουτςομε BENCHMARK ACHIEVED?
-HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase) 0 50 1,095 Yes HC #7: Households Assisted by Services that Increase Housing Choice Number of households receiving services aimed to increase housing choice (increase) 0 300 1,607 Yes CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$227,340 \$216,540 \$254,304 No CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
-6,315 6,015 5,298 Yes CE #3: Decrease in Error Rate of Task Execution Average error rate in completing a task as a percentage (decrease).
-0% 0% 0.00% Yes
+LANDLORD RETENTION AND INCENTIVE PROGRAM METRIC Baseline BENCHMARK Оитсоме BENCHMARK ACHIEVED?
+HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase) 0 50 730 Yes HC #7: Households Assisted by Services that Increase Housing Choice Number of households receiving services aimed to increase housing choice (increase) 0 300 1,059 Yes CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$227,340 \$216,540 \$232,668 No CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
+6,315 6,015 4,847 Yes CE #3: Decrease in Error Rate of Task Execution Average error rate in completing a task as a percentage (decrease).
+0% 0% 0% Yes

 As a result of the COVID-19 pandemic, a technical amendment was approved to allow for SDHC to conduct self-inspections in lieu of an annual.
-7,064 self-inspections were performed during fiscal year 2021 and recorded as annual inspections.
+A total of 7,298 self-inspections were performed during FY 2022 and recorded as annual inspections.
 The use of this temporary modification is resulting in agency cost savings and staff time savings as SDHC's inspectors only need to physically inspect the property if it meets the threshold for inspection.
-The metrics in place for this activity base the agency cost savings and staff time savings on the number of annual inspections recorded, which disregarding self-inspections.
+The metrics in place for this activity base the agency cost savings and staff time savings on the number of annual inspections recorded, which disregard self-inspections.
 It is anticipated that as agency operations eventually return to normal, metrics relating to these savings will more accurately reflect the state of the activity.
+NOTE: SDHC resumed the agency's physical inspections protocol for initial, pre-inspections, and special inspections as of July 18, 2022 and for all inspection types as of August 1, 2022.